StergiosAnastasiadis/PhonebookMernApp/README.md

-#### firstName, lastName and Phone are mandatory fields, the Email is optional.
+#### firstName, lastName and phone are mandatory fields, the Email is optional.